perymimon/Tic-Tac-Toe/notes.md

 ## css effect list

 - mix-blend-mode : content with his background and elment's parent contant

+- filter: applies graphical effects like blur or color shift to an element.
+Filters are commonly used to adjust the rendering of images, backgrounds, and borders.

 - background-blend-mode : sets how an element's background images should blend with each other and with the element's background color.

   background-blend-mode: darken, luminosity;